selimkoc/memorize-words/README.md

 This project is converting a figma design to a simple app.

-No CSS framework is used, and it is coded ass mobile-first, responsive HTML5/CSS3 code.
+No CSS framework is used, and it is coded as mobile-first, responsive HTML5/CSS3 code.

 The app is a Javascript app which utilizes jQuery library.